shalomihaza/project-spencer/README.md

 Fyyur is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and venues.
 This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.

-## Tech Stack (Dependencies)
+## Guide to clone and run the app locally

 ### 1. Backend Dependencies

-Our tech stack includes the following:
+Tech stack includes the following:

 - **virtualenv** as a tool to create isolated Python environments
 - **SQLAlchemy ORM** to be our ORM library of choice